npm/rfcs/accepted/0000-npm-patches-management.md

 that Role become the responsibility of other Roles with similar or overlapping responsibilities, until the Role can find a new Full Member.

+## NEXT STEPS (post-meeting)

+* Extract the multiple job descriptions the CLI itself is already doing (for framing as a team within npm)
+* Work on goals from the perspective of npm itself too
+* Write down what this structure looks like day 0, 3mo in, 1yr in, etc
+* Make a new private repo that splits into multiple documents
+* Sit down and write down scenarios of what this looks like with different types of disruptive participants.
+* Write a "short" spec version of this. (presumably what day 0 would look like)

 ## Prior Art

 <!-- TODO: plenty of FOSS out there.
 It's worth studying how some of them are structured -->